 Again, there’s no hard evidence here, but this could suggest that the attack came from an individual or a small group, rather than a large collective or nation-state.
 In fact, security expert Brian Krebs cited a “trusted source” that had observed online conversations between nefarious individuals discussing a cyberattack levied at Dyn.

 If this is true, it would mean that all it takes to bring the customer-facing operations of major companies to their knees is to leverage some open source malware that anyone with the right knowledge could find on the dark web.
 What’s more, if individual hackers do turn out to be responsible, what kind of power do well-funded nations hold?

 What can companies do to mitigate the risks?

 Although these kinds of threats obviously need to be handled by the American government itself along with network service providers such as Dyn, the average organization can still take steps to prevent business interruptions due to a DDoS attack.
 In terms of this recent incident, Dan York of Internet Society has recommended working with multiple DNS providers.
-This allows you to fall back on another partner should a primary vendor not be able to handle something like a DDoS event.
+This allows you to fall back on another partner, should a primary vendor not be able to handle something like the Dyn DDoS attack.

-However, another great way to alleviate the strain of these cybersecurity issues is to utilize multiple forms of communication.
+However, another great way to alleviate the strain of cybersecurity issues and business security risks is to utilize multiple forms of communication.
 This is why Fax over IP is such a great way to transfer important information.
-Not only is FoIP extremely secure in-transit, but FaxCore's services work different than other digital messaging platforms and are often available when email isn't.
+Not only is FoIP an extremely secure fax alternative in-transit, but FaxCore’s services work different than other digital messaging platforms and are often available when email isn’t.